Introduction THIS IS A NEW CONTINUOUS EXAMINATION

 act as lead nurses, assist in providing direction, consultation, coordination and review of the work of professional nursing, and para-professional staff on an assigned team; precept nursing students; plan, implement, monitor and evaluate the delivery of nursing care services to individuals and communities; assist in the management of a program/project; and perform related duties as required.
 THE VACANCIES

-The current vacancies for this position are located in the following programs of the Public Health Department; Adult Protective Services, Nurse Family Partnership, Nursing Administration, and Tuberculosis Control (TB).
+The current vacancies for this position are located in the Social Services Agency and in thefollowing programs of the Public Health Department; Adult Protective Services, Nurse Family Partnership, Nursing Administration, and Tuberculosis Control (TB).
 However, the eligible list resulting from this recruitment may be used to fill future vacancies in other program areas.

 Nurse-Family Partnership is a home visiting program that partners nurses with low income first-time moms residing primarily in Oakland, in order to improve birth outcomes, increase self-sufficiency and improve child development.
 Case management services begin in pregnancy and continue until the child reaches two years old.
 During that time, families receive health education and assessments, child development information and screenings and help with goal setting so that they can create better lives for their child and themselves.
 Nursing Administration